Image of models and plastic free alternatives

 But with a bit of wardrobe planning, your experience needn't be a complete wash-out.

-Pack a cagoule, avoid those disposable single-use rain macs.
+Pack a cagoule to avoid those disposable single-use rain macs.

 photo of yellow raincoat

 As you prepare to return to reality, don't ditch your tent.
-We know tents are becoming cheaper to buy, and taking them down can be a pain, but please take it home.
+We know tents are becoming cheaper to buy, and taking them down can be a pain, but please take them home.

 Thousands of tents are abandoned each year, causing a headache for volunteers and organisers alike.
-A tent is not a disposable item.
+A tent isn't a disposable item.

 Tidy up your campsite too.
-Most festivals now have amazing recycling facilities, so don't leave it for the volunteers to pick up.
+Most festivals now have amazing recycling facilities, so do your bit for the planet on your way out.